Lebanon emergency

 How is UNHCR responding to the latest crises?

 UNHCR has operated in Lebanon for many years and is committed to staying and delivering for as long as needed.
-Its teams continue to work with partner organisations across Lebanon to coordinate the humanitarian response and meet the needs of refugees and conflict-affected people across the country.
+Teams continue to work across Lebanon, alongside partner organisations, to coordinate the humanitarian response and meet the needs of refugees and conflict-affected people across the country.

 Where can I find out more about UNHCR’s work in Lebanon?